neondatabase/website/content/docs/reference/glossary.md

 ## Monitoring Dashboard

 A feature of the Neon Console that provides several graphs to help you monitor system and database metrics, updated in real time based on your usage data.

+## Member
+An [Organizations](#organization) role in Neon with access to all projects within the organization.
+Members cannot manage billing, members, or permissions.
+They must be invited to the organization by an [Admin](#admin).

 ## Neon